denisecase/setup-brave-browser/README.md

 ## 4. Customize Each Profile

+You may get the error again.
+Make your choice for Adobe PDF again and either skip or import your content from other browsers (e.g. Chrome or Edge) as desired.
-Switch to each profile and adjust settings as needed.
+Adjust profile settings as needed.

 For example:
 - In Work: allow necessary cookies, log into trusted platforms